GM-Consult-Pty-Ltd/gmconsult_dev/README.md

 * Use the [JsonDataService](https://pub.dev/documentation/gmconsult_dev/latest/gmconsult_dev/JsonDataService-class.html) class to quickly create and populate a asynchronous persisted datastore.

 ## Usage

+Fully worked [examples](https://pub.dev/packages/gmconsult_dev/example) are included in the package.

 In the `pubspec.yaml` of your flutter project, add the following dev dependency: